streetlegithub/streetle.xyz-old/packs/coloredglassshields.md

 <img src="/all/intro.png" alt="intro">

 Have you ever used a shield in minecraft and realised that they are so big and obnoxious?
 They take up too much of your screen as well.
 So, I came up with a solution that is both pretty and useful at the same time!
 Shields + Colored Glass = Colored Glass Shields!
+If you're looking to add a touch of style to your Minecraft gameplay, then you might want to check out the Colored Glass Shields mod for Minecraft Bedrock Edition.
+This mod transforms the shields in the game into glass texture that is slightly transparent, giving them a sleek and modern look.
+Plus, with the ability to customize the color of the shields in the mod settings, you can choose a hue that suits your personal preferences.

+One of the great things about the Colored Glass Shields mod is that it's a simple yet effective way to improve the appearance of your character.
+By replacing the traditional wooden shields with colored glass versions, the mod adds a touch of class and sophistication to your gameplay.
+And with the ability to choose from a wide range of colors, you can mix and match to create the perfect look for your character.
 This pack adds 10+ colored glass shields to your game!
 It is highly customisable and I will add any colors you want me to in the comments :)
+Overall, the Colored Glass Shields mod is a must-have for any Minecraft player who wants to add a touch of style to their gameplay.
+So if you want to upgrade your shields and add a splash of color to your character, give this mod a try today!
 <img src="/all/how.png" alt="howitworks">

 This edits the “Shield” Model and Texture to make it look very colorful.